ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

     - Function 06 (default).
     - Function 16.

-Note: "Auto simulation" will only work while the window is open, the address that has "auto simulation" will be colored green in the 16-bit table.
+Note: " Automatic Simulation" will only work while the window is open and the table is set to 16 bits.
+The address that has "automatic simulation" will be colored green in the table.

 ***